wadreon-bits/PC4V2/README.md

 - README.md		- .GIT repo readme doc

 Using The Assembled Device:
-1. Charge for ~1hour if discharged -uUSB.
-Fully charged should read approx~ 4.15vdc or more when device unplugged.
+1. Charge for approx 1hour if discharged -uUSB.
+Fully charged should read around 4.15vdc or more when device unplugged.
 2. Press either button to wake device
 3. Press UP/DWN to select mode#(User setting?
 Level?
 Idk)
 4. Set to mode#0 to turn device off- will resume sleep in a few seconds.